balparda/fapfavorites/README.md

 implemented, so this option has limited use, but it is important to document.)_

-This example will find the user _"dirtyperv8000"_ and the favorite gallery _"twinks pics"_ and read all images into the database in the default directory (`~/Downloads/imagefap/`).
+This example will find the user _"dirty999"_ and the favorite gallery _"my pics"_ and read all images into the database in the default directory (`~/Downloads/imagefap/`).
 The flags behave the same as for the `get` command:

 ```
-./imagefap-favorites.py read --user dirtyperv8000 --folder "twinks pics"
+./imagefap-favorites.py read --user dirty999 --folder "my pics"
 ```

 For the `read` command you may instruct it to find all favorite image galleries in the user's favorite:

 ```
-./imagefap-favorites.py read --user dirtyperv8000
+./imagefap-favorites.py read --user dirty999
 ```

 ## Storage